 It is better not to try out any DIY methods to ease the pain; reach out to your doctor to cure Mastitis using antibiotics.

-Breast abscess refers to pus-filled lumps in breast muscles.
+A breast abscess is a localized collection of pus within breast tissue, usually resulting from infection.
 These are often caused by bacterial infection.
 It can happen to both lactating and non-lactating individuals.
 Breast abscesses can lead to serious pain.
 You can contact your nearby physicians for proper treatment and drainage of the accumulated puss.

 Costochondritis is the inflammation of the cartilage that connects your ribs to your breastbone (sternum).
 The inflammation causes massive chest pain.
 It is often mistaken for a heart problem.
 But the condition is usually harmless and resolves on its own.